-5. LEADERSHIP (conti nued) 5.6 Internal priority nom.
-[03] Description of the strategic planning and setting - -77 prioritization of sustainability curricula is Formal/informal operationalized in some official manifestation within the HEI and description of how the (INT PRIORITY strategic planning and prioritization of FRML/INFRML) sustainability curricula is executed within the HEI.
+5. LEADERSHIP (conti nued) 5.6 Internal priority setting - Formal/informal (INT PRIORITY FRML/INFRML) nom.
+[03] -77 Description of the strategic planning and prioritization of sustainability curricula; i.e., whether ESD is operationalized in some official manifestation within the HEI, as well as how the strategic planning and prioritization of sustainability curricula is executed within the HEI.
 Official manifestations include, e.g., mission statements, official policies, declarations, sustainability or environmental plans, guidelines, learning outcome guidelines for a whole institution or division, etc. (can be on university or unit level).
-0 = lack of formalization 1 = diverse (formalization, but weak informal priority setting) 2 = yes 3 = other (could be, for example, no information about formal, but weak or strong informal support) Note: exclude individual course or program-level learning outcomes (PLOs) that focus on ESD; these are coded under variable 3.9 (Summary described sustainability curricula).
-5.6.1 Internal priority qual.
-Text Description of what official manifestations exist setting - Formal -77 that express the strategic planning and description -99 prioritization of sustainability curricula within the HEI.
-For instance, mission statements, (INT PRIORITY official policies, declarations, sustainability or FRML DESCRIP) environmental plans, guidelines, learning outcome guidelines for the whole institution or division etc. (can be on university or unit level).
-Note: exclude individual course and program- level learning outcomes (PLOs) that focus on ESD; these are coded under variable 3.9 (Summary described sustainability curricula).
+0 = lack of formalization 1 = differing (formalization, but weak informal priority setting) 2 = yes, formalization 3 = other (could be, for example, no information about formal, but weak or strong informal support) Note: exclude individual course or program-level learning outcomes (PLOs) that focus on ESD; these are coded under variable 3.8 Summary described sustainability curricula.
+5.6.1 Internal priority setting - Formal description (INT PRIORITY FRML DESCRIP) qual.
+Text -77 -99 Description of what official manifestations exist that express the strategic planning and prioritization of sustainability curricula within the HEI.
+For instance, mission statements, official policies, declarations, sustainability or environmental plans, guidelines, learning outcome guidelines for the whole institution or division etc. (can be on university or unit level).
+Note: exclude individual course and program- level learning outcomes (PLOs) that focus on ESD; these are coded under variable 3.8 Summary described sustainability curricula.

-5. LEADERSHIP (contin ued) 5.7 Nature of nom.
-[02] Description of the nature of leadership (top leadership -77 management) in terms of supporting the implementation of sustainability curricula.
+5. LEADERSHIP (contir nued) 5.7 Nature of nom.
+[03] Description of the nature of leadership (top leadership -77 management) in terms of supporting the implementation of sustainability curricula.
 (LEADERSHIP) Leadership involves the establishment of a clear vision, communication strategies to share the vision and provide information, methods to realize the vision, and coordination to execute the implementation of sustainability curricula.
-0 = weak leadership (no support, no interest, no awareness) 1 = inconsistent leadership (changes in the top management, different phases, changing priorities, vision but no strategy) 2 = strong leadership (strong support, e.g., vision, strategic planning, incentives) 5.8 Organizational nom.
+0 = weak leadership (no support, no interest, no awareness) 1 = inconsistent leadership (changes in the top management, different phases, changing priorities, vision but no strategy) 2 = strong leadership (strong support, e.g., vision, strategic planning, incentives) 3 = other 5.8 Organizational nom.
 [03] Description of the organizational culture culture - -77 (expectations, experiences, philosophy, values Competitive or that hold the organization together: in other collaborative words, shared attitudes) of the HEI in terms of environment a competitive or a collaborative atmosphere.
-(COLL ENVRNMT) 0 = barrier (the competitive environment of the organization is described as a barrier or the collaboration needs to be strengthened) 1 = medium/diverse (some or diverse efforts to work collaboratively, but not described as a barrier) 2 = driver (the collaborative environment of the organization is described as a driver) 3 = other
+(COLL ENVRNMT) 0 = barrier (the competitive environment of the organization is described as a barrier or the collaboration needs to be strengthened) 1 = medium/differing (some or differing efforts to work collaboratively, but not described as a barrier) 2 = driver (the collaborative environment of the organization is described as a driver) 3 = other

 5. LEADERSHIP (cont inued) 5.9 Organizational nom.
 [03] Description of the generic organizational structure -77 structure and its influence affecting the sustainability curricula implementation process.
 (ORG STRCT) For instance, descriptions of "silos" or "ivory towers" or academic traditions as barriers.
-0 = lack of structure, described as a barrier 1 = diverse 2 = sufficient (changed) structure, described as a driver 3 = other
+0 = lack of structure, described as a barrier 1 = differing 2 = sufficient (changed) structure, described as a driver 3 = other